 Simple Vegetarian Foods.
 Easy to prepare.
 Healthy.
 Seasonal.
 Accessible.

-Celebrating simple whole foods in their freshest state is what this blog is all about, as well as enjoying everything in moderation and with gratitude.
+Utilizing simple whole foods in their freshest state, as well as enjoying everything in moderation and with gratitude.

 As a food lover who lives to provide friends and family with nutritious & tasty meals, I believe that eating well should be accessible to all, and that cooking & eating healthfully needn’t be expensive or complicated.